CBD Oil for Dogs Canada

 - MCT oil is usually made from coconuts and has a softer taste than cannabis seed oil.

 - Hempseed oil contains a powerful blend of omega-6 and omega-3 fats, antioxidants, and amino acids, but are harder on dog’s stomachs than MCT oil.

 CBD oil vs. CBD treats for dogs?

-CBD treats offer owners a pre-dosed CBD format that’s easy to administer.
+CBD treats, on the other hand, offer owners a pre-dosed CBD format that’s easy to administer.
 Treats can also be conveniently transported around when on walks or at the dog park.
-Many owners prefer the convenience of ready-made snacks, and baking CBD directly into meals can help to reduce any plant odors.

 While there is no official recommended dose for pet CBD products, most CBD brands and animal health professionals recommend starting with a small dose of CBD and only increasing levels after a few days of consistent observation.
 As a natural supplement, CBD can take some time to begin to work, so it’s important to take things at a steady pace.